Del-Tab/hook-matching/README.md

  * 2x LED
  * 2x 220Ω resistors
  * 3x 47Ω resistors
- * 1x 10 kΩ potentiometer
+ * 1x 10kΩ potentiometer
- * 1x 3W/4Ω Speaker
+ * 1x 3W/4Ω audio speaker
- * 1x rotary encoder with push button (unused yet)
+ * 1x rotary encoder with push button (the push button is not used yet)

 ![How to connect component on your Arduino Mega2560](/media/wiring_schematic.pdf)

 ## software tools
- * You need the Arduino IDE free software to compile and push the code to the microcontroler, available [here](https://www.arduino.cc/en/software)
+ * You need the Arduino IDE free software to compile and push the code to the microcontroler, available [here](https://www.arduino.cc/en/software).
  * You need the libreoffice free software to open the media/waveformsGeneration.ods file, which will help you design new waveforms using harmonics amplitudes or extract harmonic amplitudes from a recorded waveform.
-It's available [here](https://www.libreoffice.org/download/download/)
+It's available [here](https://www.libreoffice.org/download/download/).

 ## attained goals